Timeline

 Twenty Upper School students ushered at the historic Papal Mass on the Mall with Pope John Paul II.

-Sister Dyer becomes Head of School.
+Sister Anne Dyer '55, RSCJ, becomes Head of School.

-Sister Dyer debuts Stone Ridge Arts Festival in May.
+Stone Ridge Arts Festival debuts in May.

 Stone Ridge receives the National Blue Ribbon School Award.